natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 **Once you're satisfied, save the HittableSimple object as prefab.**

-## Physics Material
+## Physic Material
-To get a more **bouncy** impact, you can create Physics Materials and apply it on the Rigidbody of the EdgeDetector.
+To get a more **bouncy** impact, you can create `Physics Material` and apply it on the Rigidbody of the EdgeDetector.
+It dictates the amount of **friction** or **bouncing** effects of colliding objects.

 Go to the Project tab, and under Materials folder, right click >> Create >> Physic Material.
 Name it `Bouncy` and set the `Bounciness` property to some positive value, e.g: 0.3.

 Afterwards, apply this Physic Material onto the Material property in Edge Detector's Rigidbody2D component:

 ![bouncymat](https://www.dropbox.com/s/qxyb6ywyfnk8lm2/17.png?raw=1)

-Test run to see if the box now feels _bouncier_.
+Test run to see if the box now looks _bouncier_.

+# Spawning GameObjects at Runtime
+Now what's left is to spawn something at the top of the HittableSimp